VIDA-NYU/reprozip/CONTRIBUTING.md

  * `git fetch upstream`
  * `git merge upstream/master`
 9. Test.
 Run the program and do something related to your feature/fix.
-10. Push the branch, uploading it to Github.
+10. Push the branch, uploading it to GitHub.
   * `git push origin my-feature-branch-name`
 11. Make a "Pull Request" from your branch here on GitHub.